 Option 2 would make it easier to embark on a single methodology.
 Moreover, this approach is likely to result in less over-investment in power infrastructure.
 However, it would be difficult to coordinate the work of the 30+ TSOs in Europe.
 In addition, national TSOs might be overcautious and not take appropriately into account cross-border interdependencies.
-Even in the presence of a single methodology, national assessments would not be able to provide an effective regional or EU picture.
-Indeed, national interests could still play a role in the manner in which the assessments are done.
+Even in the presence of a single methodology, national assessments would not be able to provide an effective regional or EU picture.71 Indeed, national interests could still play a role in the manner in which the assessments are done.
 There is a risk that Member States would deviate from the single methodology when implementing it which means that an enforcement and monitoring mechanism should be provided for.

-Option 3 would most likely be the best option to reach the set objectives as it would make sure that the national puzzles neatly add up to a European picture allowing for national/regional/ European assessments.
+Option 3 would most likely be the best option to reach the set objectives as it would make sure that the national puzzles neatly add up to a European picture allowing for national/ regional/ European assessments.
 A major advantage is that ENTSO-E has already been carrying out an EU-level resource adequacy assessment based on the Union legislation.
 By requiring ENTSO-E to carry out the assessment, Option 3 appears to be appropriate to overcome the main obstacles that prevent Option 1 and 2 from being effective.
 Indeed, there would be less room for Member States to deviate in the implementation of the single methodology.
 This would favour neutrality as it would avoid national interests playing a role in the manner in which the assessments are done.
 Efficiencies would arise from a reduced need for coordination between Member States and a reduced need for oversight during the implementation of the methodology by the Member States.
-As a drawback, outcomes except if all Member States share all data sets generated by the other and if they carry out exactly the same computational steps using those data sets.
+As a drawback, Option 3 would potentially reduce the 'buy-in' from national TSOs who might still be needed for validating the results of ENTSO-E's work.
+All in all, this option would best assess the capacity needs for resource adequacy and hence allow the Commission to effectively judge whether the proposed introduction of resource adequacy measures in single Member States is justified.